Ergodic Achievable Rate Analysis and Optimization of RIS-assisted Millimeter-Wave MIMO Communication Systems: Introduction

-The rest of the paper is organized as follows.
-Section II introduces the system model and the problem formulation.
-Section III adopts the majorization theory to derive the ergodic capacity approximation and the upper bound in high-SNR regime.
-Section IV designs the transmit covariance matrix and the reflection coefficients.
-Section V presents the extensive simulation results and Section VI concludes this paper.
+{The rest of the paper is organized as follows. {Section II introduces the system model and the problem formulation.
+Section III adopts the majorization theory to derive the approximation for the ergodic achievable rate.
+Section IV optimizes the ergodic achievable rate by designing the transmit covariance matrix and the reflection coefficients.} Section V presents the extensive simulation results and Section VI concludes this paper.}

 \emph{Notations}: The imaginary unit is denoted by $j=\sqrt{-1}$.
 Vectors and matrices are denoted by bold-face lower-case and upper-case letters, respectively. $\mathbb{C}^{x\times y}$ denotes the space of $x\times y$ complex-valued matrices. $ \bf x^*$, $\mathbf{x}^T$, and $\mathbf x^H$ denote the conjugate, transpose and conjugate transpose of vector $\bf x$. $\bf I$ denotes an identity matrix of appropriate dimensions. $\odot$ denotes the Hadamard product. $\mathbb{E}(\cdot)$ denotes the stochastic expectation. $\Re(\cdot)$ denote the real part of a complex number.
 The $\operatorname{tr}(\cdot)$, $\operatorname{det}(\cdot)$ and $\operatorname{rank}(\cdot)$ denote the trace, determinant and rank operation, respectively. $\operatorname{diag}(\mathbf{x})$ denotes a diagonal matrix with each diagonal element being the corresponding element in $\mathbf{x}$. $\nabla f(\mathbf{x}_i)$ denotes the gradient vector of function $f(\mathbf{x})$ at the point $\mathbf{x}_i$.
 The distribution of a circularly symmetric complex Gaussian random vector with mean vector $x$ and covariance matrix $\Sigma$ is denoted by $\mathcal{C}\mathcal{N}(x,\Sigma)$; and $\sim$ stands for ``distributed as''.
 The exponential random variable ${X}$ with parameter $\lambda$ is given by ${X} \sim \exp (\lambda)$.